trump mortgage rates

 • Get your documents ready.
 Being prepared with updated income verification, asset statements, and credit information means you can move quickly when your strike rate hits.

 Headlines don’t need to dictate how you optimize your mortgage.
 Reach out to your loan officer, review your current loan terms, and create a personalized refinancing strategy.
-If Trump’s plan materializes as intended, you’ll be informed and prepared to act.
+If President Trump’s plan materializes as intended, you’ll be informed and prepared to act.
 Even if rates don’t move, your loan officer can help you uncover other ways to save on your mortgage.

 The market may change, but your plans don’t have to